The Odds of Impeachment

 At this point, we can put our fine Stern education to use.
 Instead of going through and calculating the odds that our President will commit any one of the above high crimes and misdemeanors, we can outsource the work to the wisdom of the crowd.
 Why discount every individual cash flow of a company to get its value when you can just look at its market cap?

 Popular internet betting websites serve as a fascinating proxy for using the collective wisdom of the marketplace to get a sense for how likely events are to occur.
 For this exercise, we can find some very interesting data around what expectations are for Trump to serve a full term as President of the United States.
+Of course, these odds are likely to vary between all of the different bookmakers, which can make it difficult for

 The website PredictIt offers some of the most easily interpreted odds.
 People place bets on binary events occurring by purchasing shares.
 If the event occurs as predicted, they receive $1 per share.
 If it does not go down as predicted, they get $0 per share.
 The market then stabilizes around what it thinks is the expected value (effectively the percentage odds of the event occurring as predicted) of a share.